danimfernandes/tkrelated/README.md

 ####Estimating relatedness on virtual individuals
 At this point, one can use the frequencies of the common SNPs between the two samples to generate virtual individuals and simulate different degrees of relatedness.
 This way one can confirm the ranges for which the found coefficient of relatedness can vary, and/or assess if it lands on an interval where different relatedness coefficients overlap.

-To do this, it is possible to use the generated SPAGeDI frequencies file to extract the frequencies of those specific SNPs from two different sources:

-Any dataset, in this case, the original dataset: *1000genomes_European*:

-    freqCommonSNPsAnyDataset(spagedi.freq.file="ind1_ind2_spagedi_frequencies.txt",dataset="1000genomes_European")

-The same PLINK frequencies file used for the relatedness estimation (suggested use):

-    freqCommonSNPsSameFreqFile(spagedi.freq.file="ind1_ind2_spagedi_frequencies.txt",plink.freq.file="1000genomes_allele_frequencies_European.frq")

-The output of these functions is a new PLINK frequencies file:

-    common_freqs_ind1_ind2.frq

-This file can now be used to generate the virtual relatedness tests.
+The function **relatedHomozSNP** outputs two extra files: one with the ID of the common SNPs, and another with their frequencies in .frq format.
+This last one should be used for the next steps.

+    commons_freqs_ind1_ind2.frq

 For each of the three coefficients, 0, 25 and 50%, there are two functions.
-The first one generates the individuals and estimates their relatedness, and the second plots the corresponding histograms.
+The first one generates the individuals and estimates their relatedness, and the second compiles the data from the previous and plots the corresponding histograms.

     unrelatedfunc = function(file,samples.tag,numUnrelatedPairs,identifier,run.spagedi=TRUE,reduce.SNPs=FALSE)
     unrelatedplot = function(samples.tag)